-We live in a society where most people blame everything from their parents to the government for their failure.
-They always console themselves that their failure is because of something external.
-They heed on excuses like childhood traumas, financial instability, and lack of proper guidance.
-These people must realize that when they say someone or something outside of them is preventing them from succeeding, they're giving away their power to that someone or something.
-It's like they saying, "You have more control over my life than I do!"
+In a society where people blame everything from their parents to the government for their failure to get ahead in life, these men and women refused to buy into the mentality that says "I could succeed if only it weren't for \\\\\."

+They realized that when you say someone or something outside of yourself is preventing you from succeeding, you're giving away your power to that someone or something.
+You're saying, "You have more control over my life than I do!"

 Successful people don't buy into this victim thinking.
-Rather, their personal attitude towards life is "If it's to be, it's up to me!"
+Rather, their personal credo is "If it's to be, it's up to me!"

-Example of Les Brown

 Consider Les Brown.
-Abandoned by his parents at birth and labeled as "educable mentally retarded" by his schoolteachers, he had every reason for giving up on himself and his dreams.
+Abandoned by his parents at birth and labeled "educable mentally retarded" by his schoolteachers, he had every reason for giving up on himself and his dreams.
 But when a high school teacher told him "Someone else's opinion of you does not have to become your reality," Brown realized in that moment that his future lay in his own hands.
-He went on to become a state legislator and an author, and today earns \$20,000 per hour as one of America's top motivational speakers.
+He went on to become a state legislator and author, and today earns \$20,000 per hour as one of America's top motivational speakers.